aymenhamrouni/aymenhamrouni.github.io/_pages/about.md

  <li><span style="color:red"></span>2022.08.
 I was accepted to be a part of the AWS Community Builders program!</li>
 <li><span style="color:red"></span>2022.05.
 Our paper “Service Discovery in Social Internet of Things Using Graph Neural Networks”  was accepted for publications in  IEEE International Midwest Symposium on Circuits and Systems (MWSCAS'22)!</li>
-<li><span style="color:red"></span>2022.05.
-Our paper “V3Trans-Crowd: a Video-Based Visual Transformer for Crowd Management Monitoring”  was accepted for publications in  IEEE International Midwest Symposium on Circuits and Systems (MWSCAS'22)!</li>
 <li>2021.09.
 Reviewer for IEEE Internet-of-Things Journal, IEEE Communications Letters</li>
 <li><strong>2021.08.
 Glad to be accepted as a Master student at King Abdullah University of Science and Technology!</strong> </li>
 <li>2021.06.
 Our paper “Evolutionary Algorithms for 5G Multi-Tier Radio Access Network Planning”  was accepted for publications in  IEEE Access!